2017 Boyd Gaming 300

 The 2017 Boyd Gaming 300 was the third stock car race of the 2017 NASCAR Xfinity Series season and the 22nd iteration of the event.
 The race was held on Saturday, March 11, 2017, in North Las Vegas, Nevada at Las Vegas Motor Speedway, a 1.5 miles (2.4 km) permanent D-shaped oval racetrack.
 The race took the scheduled 200 laps to complete.
 At race's end, Joey Logano, driving for Team Penske, would hold off the field on the final restart with four to go to complete a dominating run.
-The win was Logano's 28th career NASCAR Xfinity Series win and his first and only win of the season.
 To fill out the podium, Kyle Larson of Chip Ganassi Racing and Daniel Suárez of Joe Gibbs Racing would finish second and third, respectively.

-Background

-The layout of Las Vegas Motor Speedway, the venue where the race was held.

-Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1,200-acre (490 ha) complex of multiple tracks for motorsports racing.
-The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, North Carolina.